chaudhary1337/BlockChain-Unchained/README.md

 BlockChains & Cryptography from Scratch

 ## Solidity
-An Exploration into the world of smart contracts.
+An exploration into the world of smart contracts.
 I have a stab at **building** Smart Contracts, which are under ```./Solidity/Build/```.
 Meanwhile also exploring the **exploits** and **vulnerabilities** found in Solidity: From ```Re-Entrancy``` exploits draining all the ether from a smart contract and ```Phishing Attacks``` to get *Priviledge Escalation*, upto catching other Hackers using ```HoneyPot``` retaliation.

 ### Build